wildonion/uniXerr/core/ayoub/coiniXerr/README.md

 # 💰 coiniXerr

-An Actor, Sharded and TCP Based Design Pattern Runtime, Blockchain and Engine for uniXerr Cryptocurrency Coin, CRC20, CRC21 and CRC22 Smart Contract to Mint NFT and FT for Digital Assests inside uniXerr Protocol.
+An Actor, Sharded TCP and RPC Based Design Pattern Runtime, Blockchain and Engine for uniXerr Cryptocurrency Coin, CRC20, CRC21 and CRC22 Smart Contract to Mint NFT and FT for Digital Assests inside uniXerr Protocol.

 ### 📌 WIP

+* RPC server and client (coiniXerr nodes must communicate with each other through the RPC protocol) with cap'n proto as the serializer protocol

 * HAProxy, dockerizing, k8s-ing and ci/cd in `app.sh`